 Race & Ethnicity

 Terminology across racial and ethnic identity.
-How source guides frame race, where they agree, where community self-identification changes what the "default" term should be, and how the ground has shifted since the mid-2010s.
+How source guides frame race, where they agree, where community self-identification changes what the "default" term should be, how the ground has shifted since the mid-2010s, and how the corpus names the systems (systemic racism, colonialism, discrimination, stereotypes, enslavement) behind the labels.

 What this chapter covers

-This chapter gathers the terms most progressive style guides treat as racial or ethnic identifiers, including umbrella terms (BIPOC, people of color, AAPI, multiracial, Brown, minority), specific-identity terms (Black, African American, Asian American, Latinx, Latine, Latino/a, Hispanic, white), subset identities (Chicanx, Afro-Latino), racially-coded euphemisms to avoid (urban, inner-city), and non-preferred terms (Caucasian, minority).
+This chapter gathers the terms most progressive style guides treat as racial or ethnic identifiers, including umbrella terms (BIPOC, people of color, AAPI, multiracial, Brown, minority), specific-identity terms (Black, African American, Asian, Asian American, Arab, Latinx, Latine, Latino/a, Hispanic, white), subset identities (Chicanx, Afro-Latino), racially-coded euphemisms to avoid (urban, inner-city), non-preferred terms (Caucasian, minority), and the dated descriptor the corpus retired to proper names and historical reference (Negro).

 Indigenous & Tribal Sovereignty is a separate chapter.
 Most sources that treat Indigenous identity frame it through sovereignty rather than race, and the commons follows that framing.
 Native American, American Indian, Indigenous, Tribal, and related vocabulary live in that chapter, not here.